‘HOW TO HAVE A FASTER LABOR’ is something that every pregnant woman ends up googling at some point in their pregnancy.

 TAKE A PRENATAL CLASS

 Hilary has been an OB nurse since 2001.
-She is offering an online prenatal class that will help to simplify labor and help you to have a relaxing birth.
+She is offering a free online prenatal class that will help to simplify labor and help you to have a relaxing birth.

 I did not do this and wish I had.
 The class I attended at the hospital really didn’t give a lot of in depth information on methods for dealing with pain besides drugs, what would happen if you were induced, or any information on what should/could happen with your baby right after birth.
 (Had I known I could ask for delayed cord clamping or skin to skin right away before they measured and weighed her, I would have.)